Benjamín Domínguez

-Club career
+Career

 Benjamín Domínguez came through the youth ranks of Club de Gimnasia y Esgrima in his native La Plata, being promoted to the first team towards the end of the 2021 season.
 He made his professional debut for Gimnasia on the 23 November 2021, coming on as a late substitute for Luis Rodríguez during the 5–2 home Superliga win against Talleres de Córdoba, that took the league title out of their opponents hands, with River Plate being crowned Argentine champions in the next days.

+On 28 August 2024, Domínguez joined Bologna in Serie A.

+On 19 October 2024, he made a debut for Bologna against Genoa.